Danish Gold Coast: Early years (1658-1665)

+However on the Gold Coast the situation was different.
+After repelling a Swedish attempt to retake the Fort Carlsborg the commander Schmidt abandoned it, selling it and all Danish stations to the Dutch in 1659.
+This angered the King of Fetu, who ordered Johan Classen to retake the fort, which he did after a six week siege in 1660.
+He then handed it back on December 10, 1660 to the Swedish Africa Company.
+The fort was retaken by the Dutch in 1663 after the natives stopped supporting the Swedes and finally taken by the English in 1664, who made it the capital of their forts on the Gold Coast.
+Also during this period a Danish expedition sent by the newly established Danish West India Company managed to acquire Fort Fredriksborg from the King of Fetu in December 1659.
+They also acquired Cong Heights from the King of Sabu.
+However the Heights were conquered by the Dutch in 1661, who continued to harass Danish interests in the region.
+These actions were protested by the Danes in both England and France.
+This led to the dispatch of an English fleet led by Admiral Robert Holmes to conquer Dutch possessions on the Gold Coast, conquering Fort Carlsborg with the assistance of the Danes on May 1664.
+After this conquest they renamed the fort Cape Coast Castle and maintained good relations with the Danes of Fort Fredriksborg.

+Post Abolition of slavery

 Following the 1792 decree abolishing Denmark's participation in the Atlantic slave trade (implemented in 1803), the purpose of their forts on the Guinea coast became uncertain.
 Previously, these outposts had served solely for the slave trade, with no real impact beyond isolated trading activities.
 Colonial planners, recognising their limited knowledge of the surrounding territories (as evidenced by requests for detailed information), sought for other options.
 This shift coincided with growing abolitionist sentiment and the desire to establish plantation colonies in Africa to produce tropical commodities such as sugar and coffee.

 Debate arose over the most suitable locations for these new agricultural endeavours.
 The fertile Volta River region and the Akuapem Hills emerged as frontrunners, with the Council on the Guinea Coast even resisting orders to close outlying forts, fearing negative consequences for trade and security.
 The Slave Trade Commission ultimately favoured the Volta region for plantations, while rescinding the closure order in 1799.
 This back-and-forth illustrates the continuing uncertainty surrounding the future of the forts and the challenges Denmark faced in adapting its colonial strategy in the wake of the abolition of the slave trade.

 Internal disagreements within the Danish administration further complicated the future of the forts.
 Evaluations by Peter Thonning and Governor Wrisberg revealed opposing views on inland and coastal plantation projects.
 The Coastal Council even suggested a temporary continuation of the slave trade to facilitate the establishment of these ventures.
 This reflects the challenges Denmark faced - limited geographical knowledge, internal disagreements over strategy and the impact of the Napoleonic Wars, which further hampered colonial efforts.